eslachance/enmap/README.md

 ## FAQs

-### Q: So what's Enmap
+### Q: So what's Enmap?

 **A**: Enmaps are the Javascript Map() data structure with additional utility methods.
-This started as a pretty straight clone of the [Discord.js Collections](https://discord.js.org/#/docs/collection/master/class/Collection) but since its creation has grown far beyond those methods alone.
+This started as a pretty straight clone of the [Discord.js Collections](https://discord.js.org/#/docs/collection/main/class/Collection) but since its creation has grown far beyond those methods alone.

 ### Q: What is "Persistent"?